yusufaine/tp/docs/UserGuide.md

 You cannot save the recipe with empty fields.
 Instead, you can add a dummy value into the field you are unsure of, then edit it after you are sure of the input values.

 **Q: Is there a faster way to delete a recipe instead of copying the recipe name word for word?**<br>
-The fastest way is to delete a recipe by it's index `delete -x <recipe index>`
+The fastest way is to delete a recipe by its index `delete -x <recipe index>`

 **Q: How do I transfer my recipes to another computer?**<br>
 Copy the recipebook.json file into your new computer.

 **Q: What do I need to consider when adding a new recipe?**<br>
-You need to consider the recipe name, ingredients, steps to prepare the dish and it's completion time.
+You need to consider the recipe name, ingredients, steps to prepare the dish, and it's completion time.
 You can also consider adding tags associated with your recipe.

 **Q: If I deleted one of the provided (default) recipe by accident, can I retrieve it back?**<br>
 You can use the reset command to retrieve the recipe.
 For newly added recipes, you will not be able to undo your deletion.